 The Hicks Morley Advantage

-Hicks Morley has been advising employers for almost 50 years.
+Hicks Morley has been advising employers for 50 years.
 In addition to our ongoing experience with the COVID-19 pandemic, we advised employers on pandemic planning during the SARS crisis in 2003 and the H1N1 scare in 2009.
 We have the expertise and can help you prepare for any eventuality.
 We understand your business and we have the expertise and the depth to assist you in navigating the unique issues relating to COVID-19, vaccine mandates and the return to work.

 As recognized leaders in the areas of employment and labour law, Hicks Morley is well-positioned to assist you in understanding your compliance obligations, developing return-to-work plans and managing the health and safety of your workforce.